Testura/Testura.Mutation/README.md

 - All other files are ignored

 We use filter a lot to run mutations on specific subsets for example new pull requests.

+#### DotNetPath

+If you use dotnet as test runner and we can't find dotnet.exe automatically it is possible to set it manually with this property.

 ### WPF Application